This topic describes the window functions, time attributes, and window types that Flink SQL supports.

 max(rowtime) of the rowtime column in a window.
 You can use the obtained value as the rowtime

 window_end - 1 and is of the TIMESTAMP data type.
 The TIMESTAMP value has the rowtime attribute.

-For example, if the time span of a window is
+For example, if the time span for a window is

 00:14:59.999 is returned.